-AIS Accessible Information Standard Identified Ask if people have any information or communication needs, and find out how to meet those needs Recorded Record those needs in a set way that is highly visible, using specific definitions Flagged Use alerts or flags to make it clear on the person's file what their needs are, and prompt action to meet those needs Shared Share information about the person's needs with other NHS and adult social care providers Act Make reasonable adjustments to meet these needs Alternative Ways in which information is communicated other than through Format standard text, including Electronic Text, Audio, Captioning and Braille Advocate A person who supports someone who may otherwise find it difficult to communicate or to express their point of view BSL British Sign Language d/Deaf A word used to cover all deaf people d = identifies anyone who has a severe hearing problem D = refer to people who have been deaf all their lives, or since before they started to learn to talk.
+AIS Accessible Information Standard Identified Ask if people have any information or communication needs, and find out how to meet those needs Recorded Record those needs in a set way that is highly visible, using specific definitions Flagged Use alerts or flags to make it clear on the person's file what their needs are, and prompt action to meet those needs Shared Share information about the person's needs with other NHS and adult social care providers Act Make reasonable adjustments to meet these needs Alternative Ways in which information is communicated other than through Format standard text, including Electronic Text, Audio, Captioning and Braille Advocate A person who supports someone who may otherwise find it difficu to communicate or to express their point of view BSL British Sign Language d/Deaf A word used to cover all deaf people d = identifies anyone who has a severe hearing problem D = refer to people who have been deaf all their lives, or since before they started to learn to talk.
 Makaton A word signing system RNIB The Royal National Institute of Blind People CQC Care Quality Commissioning NHS National Healthcare Service GDPR General Data Protection Regulation GWHFT Great Western Hospitals Foundation Trust PALS Patient Advice and Liaison Service Aphasia An impairment of language, affecting the production or comprehension of speech and the ability to read and write.
-Autism A mental contribution characterised by great difficulty in communication and forming relationships and in using language and abstract concepts.
-Braille A tactile writing system Tadoma A method of communication through touch

-Note: This document is electronically controlled.
-The master copy of the latest approved version is maintained by the owner department.
-If this document is downloaded from a website or printed, it becomes uncontrolled.
-Page 4 of 18 Version 1.0
+s Note: This document is electronically controlled.
+The master copy of the latest approved version on is maintained by the owner department.
+If this document is downloaded from a website or printed, it become s uncontrolled. ı Version 2.0 Page 4 of 10